Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

   - Admin Commands
     - /console \<command\>     | Execute a command in the server console (admin only)
     - /log \<file\>            | Get the specified server log (admin only)
-    - /reload                  | Reload MC-Discord-Chat config file (admin only)
+    - /reload                  | Reload Discord-MC-Chat config file (admin only)
     - /stop                    | Stop the server (admin only)
   - Commands with Adjustable Permissions
     - /whitelist \<player\>    | Add a player to the server whitelist
 - Minecraft Commands available
   - Admin-only commands require a level 4 operator at minimum
   - Normal Commands
-    - /mcdc help                    | Get a list of available commands
+    - /dmcc help                    | Get a list of available commands
-    - /mcdc info                    | Query server running status
+    - /dmcc info                    | Query server running status
-    - /mcdc stats \<type\> \<name\> | Query the scoreboard of a statistic
+    - /dmcc stats \<type\> \<name\> | Query the scoreboard of a statistic
-    - /mcdc update                  | Check for update
+    - /dmcc update                  | Check for update
   - Admin Commands
-    - /mcdc reload                  | Reload MC-Discord-Chat config file (admin only)
+    - /dmcc reload                  | Reload Discord-MC-Chat config file (admin only)
   - Commands with Adjustable Permissions
-    - /mcdc whitelist \<player\>    | Add a player to the server whitelist
+    - /dmcc whitelist \<player\>    | Add a player to the server whitelist
 - Fully customizable message format
   - Sending specific server messages to Discord can be disabled
   - In-game
     - Chat messages from Discord
     - Response messages from Discord
-    - Messages from other MCDC servers
+    - Messages from other DMCC servers
   - Discord
     - Server started
     - Server stopped